Richard Elliott (organist): Religious evolution and organ career

-Elliott received master of music and doctor of musical arts degrees from the Eastman School of Music at the University of Rochester, studying under David Craighead.
-He then became a professor of music at Brigham Young University.
-He was appointed a Tabernacle organist when Robert Cundick retired in 1991.
+Elliott's experience with the Tabernacle organ began shortly after joining the church while visiting a Tabernacle Choir broadcast in 1980, after which organists John Longhurst and Robert Cundick invited him to play.
+He performed a solo recital several years later while finishing his studies at Eastman, and was invited to become a full-time Tabernacle organist when Cundick retired in 1991.
 In addition to accompanying the Tabernacle Choir and giving recitals at Temple Square, Elliott has recorded many organ pieces with various labels and occasionally gives organ recitals at various locations across the United States.
 Several of Elliott's arrangements for organ have been published, many by Jackman Music.